MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Modules.md

 ## Install a published module

-A published module is a module that is available from a registered repository, such as the PowerShell Gallery.
+A published module is a module that is available from a registerd repository, such as the PowerShell Gallery.
 The **PowerShellGet** and **Microsoft.PowerShell.PSResourceGet** modules provide cmdlets for finding, installing, and publishing PowerShell modules to a registered repository.